 Maria Florencia is fluent in Spanish, English and French.
 She obtained her LL.M. in International Legal Studies and WTO Certificate from Georgetown University Law Center, where she graduated with distinction.
 While at Georgetown, she worked at the TradeLab clinic in a project focused on digital trade.
 She also holds a law degree from the University of Buenos Aires.
 She is a fellow of the Institute of International Economic Law at Georgetown University, and is admitted to the Buenos Aires Bar.

 Tara Francis, Senior Legal Fellow

 Tara Francis is a Senior Legal Fellow at New Markets Lab based in Washington, DC.
 She is an Indian trained lawyer specialized in international trade, banking, and finance law.
 She is a recent graduate of Georgetown University Law Center, where she earned both her LL.M. in International Business and Economic Law and a certificate in World Trade Organization.
-At Georgetown, she worked at TradeLab Clinic where she was engaged in advising a tech start-up set up a social cryptocurrency platform.
+At Georgetown, she worked at TradeLab Clinic where she engaged in advising a tech start-up set up a social cryptocurrency platform.
 She was also part of the Law and International Development Society Projects where she worked for Justice Ventures Internationals on an impact investing project.
-Currently, she also works part-time as a Teaching Assistant to Joost Pauwelyn at Georgetown Law and for the TradeLab Clinic to be conducted in the Spring semester.
+Currently, she works part-time as a Teaching Assistant to Joost Pauwelyn at Georgetown Law and for the TradeLab Clinic to be conducted in the Spring semester.
 Prior to coming to Georgetown, she worked at a banking and finance law firm in India.
 She was part of the negotiation and advisory team in the law firm.